 - One Urban Farm on 11.2 FSA registered acres at Organoponico NEEM at Wabash (the farm) and Organoponico NEEM at Hazel (pictured here).

-- South East Durham/McDougald Terrace Community Garden on the farm.
+- South East Durham/McDougald Terrace Community

 - One School Garden Classroom for an independent school and support for another

 - Award Winning Orchard park Community Garden in a Durham City Park operated by the community and the first in the State BCBS funded & basis for 100 community gardens, one per county, in North Carolina